zanilzanzan/DreamBooth/README.md

 **Disclaimer:** This repository has been forked from [this implementation](https://github.com/XavierXiao/Dreambooth-Stable-Diffusion).
-Currently, there are no major differences.
-I am planning to smooth the training process out and add more comprehensive guide to train on a VAST.AI instance.
+Please find the instructions to train a model on a vast.ai instance below.

-# Dreambooth on Stable Diffusion
+# Dreambooth with Stable Diffusion

-This is an implementtaion of Google's [Dreambooth](https://arxiv.org/abs/2208.12242) with [Stable Diffusion](https://github.com/CompVis/stable-diffusion).
-The original Dreambooth is based on [Imagen](https://imagen.research.google/) text-to-image model.
-However, neither the model nor the pre-trained weights of Imagen is available.
-To enable people to fine-tune a text-to-image model with a few examples, I implemented the idea of Dreambooth on Stable diffusion.
+This is an implementation of Google's [Dreambooth](https://arxiv.org/abs/2208.12242) with [Stable Diffusion](https://github.com/CompVis/stable-diffusion).

-This code repository is based on that of [Textual Inversion](https://github.com/rinongal/textual_inversion).
-Note that Textual Inversion only optimizes word ebedding, while dreambooth fine-tunes the whole diffusion model.
+The repository is based on that of [Textual Inversion](https://github.com/rinongal/textual_inversion).
+Note that Textual Inversion only optimizes word ebeddings, while DreamBooth fine-tunes the whole diffusion model.

 The implementation makes minimum changes over the official codebase of Textual Inversion.
-In fact, due to lazyness, some components in Textual Inversion, such as the embedding manager, are not deleted, although they will never be used here.

 ## Usage